-This doc is for developers, and it aims to show how they can join the Extdev Testnet and deploy their smart contracts.
-If you are looking for information on how to run nodes or to become a validator, please checkout our Validator Guide.
+This document shows you how to join Extdev Testnet and deploy and test your smart contracts.
+If you are looking for information on how to run nodes or to become a validator, please see our Validator Guide.

-Deploying to Extdev is no different from deploying to Ethereum mainnet, or to Rinkeby.
+Deploying to Loom Network’s Basechain is no different from deploying to Ethereum mainnet or Rinkeby testnet.
 If you know how to do one, then you also know how to do the other.

-Without delving too much into details, the provider works like a bridge that makes Web3.js calls compatible with Extdev.
+Without delving too much into details, the Provider works like a bridge that makes Web3.js calls compatible with Basechain.

-Truffle and the Loom Truffle Provider to build a simple Web UI that interacts with Extdev.
+Truffle and the Loom Truffle Provider to build a simple Web UI that interacts with Basechain.